 Silico Research has announced the launch of the Business Development Programme designed to be used by organisations to assess and benchmark their business development performance by polling senior executives in organisations that they have reached out to as part of their business development operations.

 Clients come to us, for example, when they need to understand how they are perceived by their community and large, when they are about to forge a partner acquisition strategy, when they need to calibrate a partner communication strategy or when they want to improve management of a portfolio of existing alliances.
 What sets Silico Research apart is the evidence-based, empirical, nature of our analysis.
-Our independent, honest, fact-driven advice enables clients to make distinctive, lasting and substantial improvements in their partnering capabilities.
+Our independent, honest, fact-driven advice enables clients to make distinctive, lasting and substantial improvements in their strategic alliance and partnering capabilities.

 Silico has recently announced the launch of the latest version of the BioPartnering Programme.
-Expanded and extensively redesigned, BioPartnering that consists of a cluster of services that, together, provide the most comprehensive source of insight into the current state of collaborations in the biopharmaceutical sector available today.
+Expanded and extensively redesigned, BioPartnering that consists of a cluster of services that, together, provide the most comprehensive source of insight into the current state of strategic alliances and collaborations in the biopharmaceutical sector available today.
 BioPartnering currently includes three core services: the BioPartnering Programme, the BioPartnering Current Partners Programme and the BioPartnering Business Development Programme.